Click here to book a hotel in Marseille

 She fell in love at first sight with the Greek newcomer, and they were married.
 Her dowry was a piece of the land where Marseille now stands.

 The port became Roman, then medieval, expanding along the northern shores.
 In 1666, on the orders of Louis XIV, the city began to be developed southwards and two fortresses were built on either side of the harbour entrance.
+The Canebière, Marseille's most famous boulevard, was also begun during this era.

 WHERE TO GO AND WHAT TO SEE